 Within your workplace, there may be multiple employees from different countries and cultures.
-And while the day to day interactions you have with them may be in your language or theirs, what about documents, communications, and more?
-It’s important to reach others properly, and that means that you have to consider several areas within the business.
+And while the day-to-day interactions you have with them may be in your language or theirs, what about documents, communications, and more?
+It’s important to reach others properly, and this means that you have to consider several areas within the business.
 Here are some examples:

-· Employee Handbooks and Documents – Your employee handbooks and documentations need to be translated properly as well.
+- Employee Handbooks and Documents – Your employee handbooks and documents need to be translated properly as well.
 When you hire a new employee, they need to understand everything from their benefit package to pay details to how to use employee portals and more.

-· Announcements and Communications – When something comes up, you need all of your employees to remain in the know.
-This includes everything from in-office memos to corporate notices to newsletters and more.
+- Announcements and Communications – When something comes up, you need all of your employees to remain in the know.
+This includes everything from in-office memos to corporate notices to newsletters and beyond.
 Everyone in your business needs to understand all of the business communications, or else you’re at risk of losing employees or creating confusion.

 Whether you have a small business or a large multinational corporation, the right translation services will impact the way that your employees work together and how they fit into the business.
 Don’t overlook their importance.